 The wildlife sanctuary maintained a live bird nest cam as part of its deployment through their security cameras.
 It now has 2M subscribers.
 The fans have created an online media page dedicated to one of the birds filmed by the camera.

-Genetec operates as a VMS technology provider rather than a camera manufacturer and distributes Security Center as one of the market-new video management systems.
-Data privacy advocacy defines this company as they construct important surveillance infrastructure components for a memorable many top-security networks.
+Genetec operates as a VMS technology provider rather than a camera manufacturer and distributes Security Center as one of the market-leading video management systems.
+Data privacy advocacy defines this company as they construct critical surveillance infrastructure components for many top-security networks.

 Omnicast VMS